-We sold to the underwriter of our initial public offering for \$50 a warrant to purchase 450,000 shares of our common stock exercisable at \$4.80 per share.
+• We sold to the underwriter of our initial public offering for \$50 a warrant to purchase 450,000 shares of our common stock exercisable at \$4.80 per share.
 The warrant is not exercisable during the first 360 days after the date of the final prospectus from our initial public offering (November 28, 2006) and expires on the fourth anniversary of issuance.
 The warrant contains customary anti-dilution provisions and certain demand and participatory registration rights.
 The warrant may not be sold, transferred, assigned or hypothecated for a period of one year from the date of the final prospectus from our initial public offering, except to officers or partners of the underwriter of our initial public offering and members of that offering's selling group and/or their officers or partners.

-- Pursuant to the terms of convertible debenture agreements which we entered into with the Spirit Lake Tribe, a federally recognized Native American tribe, our indebtedness to the Spirit Lake Tribe incurred in 2005 aggregating \$3,000,000 automatically converted into 1,302,004 shares of common stock.
-Certain of those shares are offered by Spirit Lake Tribe pursuant to this prospectus. - Pursuant to various note conversion agreements with 21 holders of convertible notes or debentures, an aggregate of \$2,029,973 principal amount of notes was automatically converted into 634,362 shares of our common stock.
+- Pursuant to the terms of convertible debenture agreements which we entered into with the Spirit Lake Tribe, a federally recognized Native American tribe, our indebtedness to the Spirit Lake Tribe incurred in 2005 aggregating \$3,000,000 automatically converted into 1,302,004 shares of common stock. - Pursuant to various note conversion agreements with 21 holders of convertible notes or debentures, an aggregate of \$2,029,973 principal amount of notes was automatically converted into 634,362 shares of our common stock.
 In addition, we issued 40,728 common shares in lieu of the payment of accrued interest in the amount of \$130,344 due to certain holders of such notes and debentures.